krateng/maloja/README.md

 ### Basic control

 When not running in a container, you can run the application with `maloja run`.
-You can also run it in the background with `maloja start` and `maloja stop`, but this might not be supported in the future.

 ### Data